FabriceBazzaro/microservice/README.md

 }
 ```

-Once you have defined all your components, you can create yor microservice:
+Once you have defined all your components, you can create your microservice:

 ```rust
 use log::{trace, info, debug, warn, error};